Stayl045/stephans-code-journal/README.md

 2. create folder/file directories
 3. Create a seperate CSS folder/file for all the fonts that I want to use can link to
 4. Create a reset.css for `*` CSS.
-5. Create a wire-frame for my layout by organizing images occording to their widht and height
+5. Create a wire-frame using Figma for my layout by organizing images occording to their widht and height

 - "This workflow helps reduce errors.